andrewhong5297/ai-that-works/2025-03-31-large-scale-classification/README.md

 4. Update the code to embed and search a user query to select the topk most likely tools
 5. Explore some different use inputs for ambiguous tools, see how accurate you can get it

+If you want to add more MCP servers or other tools, the code to generate the json is at https://github.com/dexhorthy/thousands-of-tools-mcp

 ## Followup Exercise - Post-LLM probe

 1. Change the core LLM prompt to select out a `Category[]` instead of a single `Category`